u3a-siteworks-development/u3a-siteworks-contact-form/readme.txt

 == Changelog ==

+* Feature 1093 - Add prefix 'u3a enquiry: ' to message subject line
 * Feature 1092 - Add field for phone number to the contact form (not a required field).
 = 1.1.2 =
 * Bug 1080: Autofill name and email address for a logged in user to avoid "Send me a copy" failure if